The Progress Toward a Bionic Pancreas for Type 1 Diabetes

-In type 1 diabetes, the pancreas is not able to produce insulin, which is crucial for managing the blood glucose levels.
-That is why people who have this metabolic condition, have to always monitor their blood glucose levels.
+In type 1 diabetes, the pancreas is not able to produce insulin, which is crucial for managing blood glucose levels.
+That is why those who have this metabolic condition, have to always monitor their blood glucose levels.

 Whenever they need to stabilize their blood sugar, they inject insulin.
 But, too much insulin can drop the blood glucose to a dangerously low level and cause hypoglycemia.
 Young children who don’t pay attention to their blood sugar levels may be in great danger.

-According to statistics, people with type 1 diabetes have an increased risk of dying 13 years earlier than people without the disease.
+According to statistics, those with type 1 diabetes have an increased risk of premature death than those without the disease.

 That is why scientists have been trying to develop the bionic pancreas for type 1 diabetes.